 - 2.1 Historically, all telephony services were provided over fixed-line copper networks (i.e. PSTN and later ISDN).
 However, with the continued increase in technological convergence, alternative access networks now offer comparable telephony services over other mediums (e.g. broadband, mobile, etc.). - 2.2 Therefore, it is necessary to assess the potential for a fixed telephony services market that extends beyond traditional fixed-line services and includes similar services that are provided over alternative networks, namely VoIP and mobile telephony.

-&lt;sup>23 Ecorys, Future electronic communications markets subject to ex-ante regulation: final report (18 September 2013) page 77.
-Market definition analysis
+23 Ecorys, Future electronic communications market subject to ex-ante regulation: final report (18 September 2013) page 77.